Yorkshire football team: First official Yorkshire international team

-On 13 November 2017, YIFA announced that Ryan Farrell, assisted by Micky Long, had been appointed as Yorkshire's first ever head coach.
+On 13 November 2017, YIFA announced that Bradford City Academy Coach Ryan Farrell, assisted by Micky Long, had been appointed as Yorkshire's first ever Head Coach.
 On 6 January 2018, ahead of the friendly against Ellan Vannin, Yorkshire was accepted as a member of CONIFA.
-The following week, Matt Bradley of Dinnington Town was the first player revealed to have been called up to the national side, while Paddy McGuire, who plays for Thackley, was named the first captain.
+The following week, Matt Bradley of Dinnington Town was the first player revealed to have been called up to the Yorkshire team, while Paddy McGuire, who then played for Thackley, was named the first captain.
+YIFA announced a major sponsorship deal had been agreed with Utilita Energy, who became primary sponsors of the home and away kits, as part of their focus on wider football sponsorship.
+In January 2018 CONIFA formally accepted YIFA's bid for membership which coincided with a good showing in the 2017 general election by the Yorkshire Party, along with the upcoming devolution debates and mayoral elections, prompting some in Yorkshire and across the United Kingdom to question if the unprecedented interest in YIFA and the Yorkshire team was a reflection on a cry for independence by Yorkshire's population.
+As an association with close ties to the Yorkshire Party YIFA were supportive of the party's "one Yorkshire" devolution stance.